MacrosystemsEDDIE/module6/README.md

 ```

 ## Questions & Feedback
-If you have any questions, comments or feedback related to these materials you can send an email to [macrosystemseddie@gmail.com]().
+If you have any questions, comments or feedback related to these materials, you can email [macrosystemseddie@gmail.com]().